From Unstructured Data to Demand Counterfactuals: Theory and Practice: Theory

 \begin{assumption} Let the following hold: \begin{enumerate}[label={(\roman*)}, nosep] \item $k_t(\cdot)$, $m_t(\cdot)$, and $Z_t\hat \xi_t(\cdot)$ are twice continuously differentiable in $\gamma$ on $N$ (almost surely), and elements of the functions and their first and second derivatives are uniformly (for $\gamma \in N$) bounded by a random variable $D_t$ with finite fourth moment; \item $\E[\|m_{it}\|^{2+\delta}|\mathcal M] \leq C$ (almost surely) for some $0 < \delta, C < \infty$; \item $V$ is positive definite and $\lambda_{\min}(V_1),\ldots,\lambda_{\min}(V_\tau),\lambda_{\min}(H) \geq \epsilon$ (almost surely) for some $\epsilon > 0$; \item $T/N_t \to r_t \in (0,\infty)$ for $1 \leq t \leq \tau$. \end{enumerate} \end{assumption}

-Assumption~\ref{a.2}\ref{a.2.1}-\ref{a.2.3} are standard smoothness, moment, and rank conditions, respectively.
-Assumption~\ref{a.2}\ref{a.2.4} treats the sample size $T$ of the aggregate data and the sample sizes of the microdata as comparable.
-This is designed to give a meaningful approximation to common empirical scenarios where $T$ is in the high tens or hundreds and $N_t$ is in the hundreds or thousands for each market (e.g., \cite{petrin2002quantifying} and \cite{grieco2024evolution}).
+Parts~\ref{a.2.1}-\ref{a.2.3} of Assumption~\ref{a.2} are standard smoothness, moment, and rank conditions, respectively.
+Assumption~\ref{a.2}\ref{a.2.4} requires that the aggregate data and microdata have comparable sample sizes.
+This is designed to accommodate common empirical scenarios where $T$ is in the high tens or hundreds and $N_t$ is in the hundreds or thousands for each market (e.g., \cite{petrin2002quantifying} and \cite{grieco2024evolution}).

 The next result shows that the bias-corrected estimator $\hat \kappa_{bc}$ from~\eqref{eq: kappa_bc blp linear} is asymptotically centered at the true counterfactual $\kappa_0 = \E[k_t(\gamma_0)]$ and its asymptotic variance is independent of $\hat \gamma$, $\hat \theta$, and $\tilde e$.
 Because the effect of market-level variables in markets for which there is microdata persists in the limit, we use the notion of stable convergence.
 We say a sequence of random variables $Z_T$ converges in distribution to $Z$ ($\mathcal M$-stably) if $\lim_{T \to \infty} \Pr( Z_T \leq z, A) = \Pr(Z \leq z, A)$ for all continuity points $z$ of the distribution of $Z$ and all $\mathcal M$-measurable events $A$.
 Convergence in distribution is a special case corresponding to replacing $\mathcal M$ with the trivial $\sigma$-algebra $\{\emptyset, \Omega\}$.